marco-dm1/Readit/README.md

 # Readit

 A clone of the popular social media site Reddit.
-It's written in Javascript and uses Node.JS, Express, and MongoDB/Mongoose.
-This was my first project to use Mongoose and Express.
+It's written in Javascript and uses Node.JS and MongoDB.
+Additionally, this was my first project to use Express for URL routing.